datactivist/datactivist-website/hugo/content/english/a-propos/l_equipe.md

 date: 2018-09-17T14:35:39.000+00:00
 weight: "300"
 items:
-- name: Stéphanie Trichard
-  image: "/uploads/stephanie.png"
-  text: Since 1999, she has assumed various positions in the development and support
-    of projects in the cultural field and in the social and solidarity economy.
-With this experience and a master's degree in management, she has built her career and her teaching by defending unique, innovative and meaningful projects.
-  email: stephanie@datactivist.coop
-  Nous croyons au savoir ouvert: ''
-  'We believe in open knowledge ': ''
 - name: Samuel Goëta
   image: "/images/samuel_hex.png"
   text: is a researcher in social science.
 His PhD dissertation looks at the hidden